bryantvu/TWA-Browser-Support-Test/README.md

 2. Add a new button in [`activity_launch_twa.xml`](https://github.com/bryantvu/TWA-Browser-Support-Test/blob/master/app/src/main/res/layout/activity_launch_twa.xml) similar to the one for [`Launch Chrome`](https://github.com/bryantvu/TWA-Browser-Support-Test/blob/377a96f5d15ca453cc4deed923dad289aa219273/app/src/main/res/layout/activity_launch_twa.xml#L60) and point it to your function in `LaunchTwaActivity.java`.

 ### Change Host URL
-Changing the [current target website](https://pictroom.com) is **NOT** recommended, as it can be a complicated process.
+Changing the [current target website](https://pictroom.com) can be a complicated process.
 In order for the navigation bar to hide when loading a website, the [assetlinks.json](https://developers.google.com/digital-asset-links/v1/getting-started) has to be configured and the SHA256 of the keystore must match.
 Configuring the assetlinks.json requires developer access to the target website.

 ## License